 Ambulatory care is the term applied to nurses who take care of patients outside of hospital settings.
 These include outpatient facilities, such as same-day surgery centers, rehabilitation centers and home hospice.

-Examples of registered nurses who work in ambulatory care settings are: dialysis nurses, telehealth nurses and palliative care nurses.
+Examples of RN nurses who work in ambulatory care settings are: dialysis nurses, telehealth nurses and palliative care nurses.
 Because ambulatory care nurses can be specialists or generalists, they have a variety of duties.

 “We get the privilege of advocating on behalf of our patients for a quality end-of-life experience—that includes physically, socially, emotionally, spiritually and creatively,” says Joseph Meehan, Hospice RN Team Manager at MJHS.